Your Source for Objective Essential Oil and Aromatherapy Information

 Caraway seeds lend unique flavor and are widely utilized within culinary applications including pickles, breads and cheeses.

-Caraway Seed Oil is not used within holistic aromatherapy as widely as other essential oils.
+Caraway Seed Essential Oil is not used within holistic aromatherapy as widely as other essential oils.
 However, its distinctive aroma makes a wonderful addition to natural aromatherapy and fragrancing blends.
 When combined with other essential oils, Caraway Seed Oil really shines.
 Although it is well suited for blends intended for either men or women, it's worth emphasizing that it Caraway Seed Oil is a wonderful addition to blends especially formulated for men.

 Therapeutically, Caraway Seed Essential Oil can act as an expectorant and is helpful in diffuser blends intended to ease the symptoms of colds or bronchitis.

-Caraway Seed Oil is an uplifting, energizing oil that is nice to include in morning and energizing blends.
+Caraway Seed Essential Oil is an uplifting, energizing oil that is nice to include in morning and energizing blends.

 Common Method of Extraction

 Strength of Initial Aroma

 Caraway Seed Essential Oil Uses

 Bronchitis, coughing, laryngitis, colds.
 [Julia Lawless, The Illustrated Encyclopedia of Essential Oils (Rockport, MA: Element Books, 1995), 107.]

 Tisserand and Young do not indicate any special precautions when using Caraway Seed Oil.
 However, they precaution to avoid use of the oil if it has oxidized.
 Reading Tisserand and Young's full profile is recommended.
 [Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 231.]